marcusoftnet/marcusoftnet.github.io/_posts/2015-10-30-making-dynamic-chart-in-excel.md

 - First delete the series that is there now, created by Excel.
 We will not use it, since it shows all the data we selected.
 - Click Add to add a new series
 - In the "Name" box give the series a sensible name.
 I went with `No. Patients per day`
 - Y-values is the `RecentValues` named ranged.
 You have to give that using the workbook name for some reason (tell you soon).
-Write it like this: `='dynamicchart.xlsx'!RecentValues`
+Write it like this: `='dynamicChart.xlsx'!RecentValues`
 - Label for category (X-axis) is the Recent Dates.
-In our case this is `='dynamicchart.xlsx'!RecentDates`
+In our case this is `='dynamicChart.xlsx'!RecentDates`
 - Click OK and you should have a diagram that looks something like the one below.

 ![Final Diagram](/img/finalDiagram.png){: style="padding: 5px" width="80%"}